vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ]
 ```

-On plugin invoke user will be prompted with the question about example routes and the default answer will be `No`
+On plugin invoke user will be prompted with the question about example routes and the default answer will be `No`.

 ![Prompts example](/prompts-example.png)